tdiderich/sumologic/cip-cse-sync/dashboard-on-insight/README.md

 # TL;DR
-- This script blah blah blah
+- This script creates a dashboard in CIP when an Insight is created

 # Required environment variables
 1. CSE_API_KEY